-7.4.1 TeNPy related sources
+7.5.1 TeNPy related sources

 [TeNPyNotes] are lecture notes, meant as an introduction to tensor networks (focusing on MPS), and introduced TeNPy to the scientific community by giving examples how to call the algorithms in TeNPy.
 [TeNPySource] is the location of the source code, and the place where you can report bugs.
-[TeNPyDoc] is where the location is hosted online.
-[TeNPyForum] is the place where you can ask questions and look for help, when you are stuck with implementing something.
+We have split example notebooks into [TeNPyNotebooks] to keep the git history of the original repository clean.
+[TeNPyDoc] is where the documentation is hosted online.
+[TeNPyForum] is the place where you can ask questions and look for help when you are stuck with implementing something.